Configuring PHP, Apache, MySQL, and Xdebug for PHP development in MAC OS X

 Note: The MAMP package includes the Apache web server, PHP engine,

 and MySQL database.
-Mac OS X 10.5 includes the MySQL database and Apache server with PHP support.
+Mac OS X 10.5 and later include the MySQL database and Apache server with PHP support.

 While it certainly is possible to configure the built-in database and server with the IDE, MAMP's